8 February 2026 9 min read

 Failure to comply with CAR 2012 Regulation 4 is a criminal offence.
 Penalties include unlimited fines and up to 2 years imprisonment.
 The HSE actively enforces these regulations, and local authorities can issue improvement and prohibition notices.
 Insurance may also be voided if an asbestos incident occurs in a property where the duty to manage has not been met.

-How We Help Edinburgh Landlords
+How We Help Edinburgh & Central Belt Landlords

 Management surveys from £125 + VAT